1992–93 Los Angeles Kings season

 The 1992–93 Los Angeles Kings season was the team's 26th season in the National Hockey League (NHL).
 It saw the Kings finish in third place in the Smythe Division with a record of 39 wins, 35 losses, and 10 ties for 88 points.
 The Kings played their home games at the Great Western Forum.

-In 1992–93, the Kings reached new levels of success, reaching the Stanley Cup Finals for the first time in their history.
+In 1992–93, the Kings reached new levels of success, reaching the Stanley Cup Final for the first time in their history.
 They defeated the Calgary Flames in six games in the Division Semifinals before besting the regular-season division champion Vancouver Canucks in six games in the Division Finals.
-In the Campbell Conference Finals, the Kings triumphed over the Toronto Maple Leafs in a hard-fought seven-game series, sending them to the 1993 Stanley Cup Finals, where they met the Montreal Canadiens.
-The Kings took Game 1 of the Finals, but then lost four straight games as the Canadiens took the series 4–1 and won their 24th Stanley Cup championship.
-The Kings finished with 93 playoff goals, the most playoff goals scored by a team that did not win the Stanley Cup and the 7th most overall by any team in the playoffs.
+In the Campbell Conference Finals, the Kings triumphed over the Toronto Maple Leafs in a hard-fought seven-game series, sending them to the 1993 Stanley Cup Final, where they met the Montreal Canadiens.
+The Kings took game one of the Final, but then lost four straight games as the Canadiens took the series 4–1 and won their 24th Stanley Cup championship.
+The Kings finished with 93 playoff goals, the most playoff goals scored by a team that did not win the Stanley Cup and the seventh-most overall by any team in the playoffs.